Local Guide

 Why it matters

-If you want a guaranteed game most days, this is the spot.
+If you want a reliable game most days, this is the spot.
 Worth checking the open-play schedule and how crowded the morning sessions get.

 3rd Shot Pickleball Reno (indoor club)